tweag/nickel/doc/manual/merging.md

 which can recieve breacking updates until passing in 1.0.0.

 In the simple case, you will merge records without commons fields.
-If so, the merge is the intersection between both records.
+If so, the merge is the union between both records.

 If you have to merge records with fields in commons, you could be in following cases: